300,000 Deaths By December? 9 Takeaways Of The Newest COVID-19 Projections

 4. Starting in November, cold weather could turbo-charge this cycle

-In analyzing the pandemic's trajectory so far, IHME's researchers have found a tight correlation with the seasonal pattern of pneumonia infections in the United States.
+In analyzing the pandemic's trajectory so far, IHME's researchers have found a tight correlation with the typical seasonal pattern of pneumonia infections in the United States.
 And that pattern is that, all things equal, when the weather is colder the virus appears to transmit more rapidly.
 This is a statistical analysis — so it doesn't explain the cause: For instance, it could be that when the weather turns cold people spend more time indoors.
 Or it could be that the virus thrives in colder air.
 But whatever the reason, the impact is massive, according to Murray.
 For instance in northern states, says Murray, the analysis suggests "at the peak, which will be the first week of February, we would see approximately a 50% increase in transmission."
 And he says the effect will kick in starting in November.

 5. Things could be worse than projected if hard-hit states don't return to lockdowns